s-macke/SAM/README.md

 jumps and register variables in the code and rename the variables to proper names.
 Most of the description below is a result of this rewriting process.

-Unfortunately its still a not very good readable.
-But you should see where I started :)
+Unfortunately it is still unreadable.
+But you should see from where I started :)

 Short description